The-Normal-Company/lead-listener/README.md

 A special thanks to the community of developers, researchers, and activists who have come together to address the pressing issue of lead contamination.
 Your dedication is making the world a safer place.

 ### 📩 Contact
-For queries, suggestions, or discussions, feel free to raise an issue in this GitHub repository or contact the maintainers directly.
+For queries, suggestions, or discussions, feel free to raise an issue in this GitHub repository or contact the maintainers directly or email info@normalcompany.co